Andolatam/api-docs/source/includes/_account.md

 }
 ```
-Through this endpoint the users can recover their account using email as parameter.
+The users can recover their account using email as parameter.
 An automatic E-mail will sent with a recovery link to change the user's password.
 Will return the following String

 `Password recovery succesfull, please check your email`